 DEMONSTRATIONS & PRESENTATIONS

-Adequate space must be provided for the audience within the stand for any demonstrations.
+SPACE ALLOCATION: Adequate space must be provided for the audience within the stand for any demonstrations.
 All such activity must be conducted a minimum distance of 1m inset from the stand edge.
 Use of the aisles for the audience is not permitted.
 The Fire Officer will curtail any activity that creates congestion in the aisles.
 If wall-mounted monitors on outer stand walls cause obstructions and congestion in the aisles, IBC may request these to be switched off.
 If you are showcasing 3D effects, you are required to factor in an adequate viewing distance that does not encroach into the aisles or neighbouring stands.

-If you are performing a timed display of an interactive nature designed to attract an audience by using props, performers or equipment, you are required by law to submit a separate Risk Assessment of that activity.
+LIVE PERFORMANCES AND USE OF PROPS: If you are performing a timed display of an interactive nature designed to attract an audience by using props, performers or equipment, you are required by law to submit a separate Risk Assessment of that activity.
 Failure to submit an adequate Risk Assessment for the activity will result in the activity being curtailed.

-Noise / sound levels should never interfere with or restrict your neighbours from conducting business.
-If using loudspeakers, these should be pointed downwards and into the stand - never towards or across the aisles.
+Whenever loudspeakers are being used, they should be pointed downwards and into the stand - never towards or across the aisles.
 The sound level at the edge of your stand must be lower than 85 dB (A) for speech and lower than 70 dB (A) for music and sound effects.
-Noise levels will be strictly monitored by IBC.
-If after a warning from IBC blatant infringement of the above sound level regulation continues, curtailment of power supply to the stand will be enforced.
+If after a warning from IBC, if any blatant infringement of the above sound level regulation continues, the sound will be shut down and curtailment of power supply to the stand will be enforced.

 DOORS ON STANDS